kdrag0n/android12-extensions/README.md

 ## Features

 - Scrolling screenshots
-- Wallpaper-based theming (Monet) in light and dark modes
+- Wallpaper-based theming in light and dark modes
 - One-handed mode
 - New lock screen clock and layout
 - New notification shade UI
 - New brightness slider
-- New Settings UI (silky home)
+- New Settings UI
 - Swipe for notifications gesture
 - Camera and microphone toggles (QS tiles)
 - Machine-learning back gesture